StochLab/SlopedTerrainLinearPolicy/README.md

 The code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in PMLR.
 The supplementary video of this paper can be viewed [here](https://youtu.be/KdQn1e3rI7o).

 ### Getting Started:
-To install the package and its dependenclies run

-Inside the folder, Stoch2_gym_env:
+To install the package and its dependenclies run to following command, inside the folder, Stoch2_gym_env:

         python -m pip install .